FusionAuth/terraform-provider-fusionauth/docs/resources/entity_type.md

       If true the signing algorithm defined in this application will be used.
   * `access_token_key_id` - (Required) The unique ID of the signing key used to sign the access token.
 Required when enabled is set to true.
+  * `access_token_verification_key_ids` - (Optional) The list of access token verification key Ids that are trusted for this entity type when entity JWTs are presented to `/oauth2/introspect` or in SCIM use cases.
+      `access_token_key_id` is implicitly included in this list and does not need to be explicitly specified.
+If `access_token_key_id` is changed to a new key and the old key is supplied in this field, then this facilitates key rotation because FusionAuth will trust JWTs signed by both keys, while only signing JWTs with the new key.
+      Requires FusionAuth 1.69.0 or later.
   * `time_to_live_in_seconds` - (Required) The length of time in seconds the JWT will live before it is expired and no longer valid.
 Required when enabled is set to true.